nanagajui/amazingminds/README.md

 # amazingminds

-## A Dynamic Educational tool that helps educatorsa and their neurodiverse learners ##
+## A situatoinally aware dynamic educational tool that helps educators and their neurodiverse learners ##

 The overall objective of this project is to create a Web App for Students who benefit from educational interventions to assist with their learning needs.